 - Unticked check-boxes so that the subscribers have a chance to give their explicit consent.

-- Clear information who will be responsible for data storage and processing + contact information.
+- Clear information on who will be responsible for data storage and processing + contact information.